safl/scipy_proceedings_2012/papers/simon_lund/simon_lund.rst

 Finally, the synthetic stencil has an almost identical performance pattern as the shallow water benchmark the `score` engine does however give slightly better results than the `simple` engine.
 Score achieves a speedup of 1.6x (:math:`6.60sec` to :math:`4.09sec`) and the `mcore` engine achieves a speedup of 3.04x (:math:`6.60sec` to :math:`2.17sec`).

 It is promising to observe that even most basic vector engine (`simple`) shows a speedup and in none of our benchmarks a slowdown.
 This leads to the promising conclusion that the memory optimizations implemented outweigh the cost of using cphVB.
-Adding the potential of speedup due to data-blocking motivates studying further optimizations in addition to thread-level-parallelization.
+Adding the potential speedup due to data-blocking motivates studying further optimizations in addition to thread-level-parallelization.
-The `mcore` engine does provide speedups, the speedup does however not scale with the number of cores.
-This result is however expected as the benchmarks are memory-intensive and the memory subsystem is therefore the bottleneck and not the number of computational cores available.
+The `mcore` engine does provide speedup, the speedup however does not scale with the number of cores.
+This result is expected as the benchmarks are memory-intensive and the memory subsystem is therefore the bottleneck and not the number of computational cores available.

 .. figure:: jacobi_fixed_speedup.pdf